clinssen/ode-toolbox/README.md

 The analytic solution for all green nodes is computed in the form of a propagator matrix.
 See the section "Analytic solver generation" for more details.

+[comment]: # (can you link to the section, or is that not possible with md?)

 ## Numeric solver selection criteria

 Solver selection is performed on the basis of a set of rules, defined in `StiffnessTester.draw_decision()`.
 The logic is as follows:

+[comment]: # (maybe add a sentence of motivation, i.e. what are we trying to achieve with these rules?
+We are trying to evaluate which solver will be most effcient)

  * If the minimum step size recommended by all solvers is smaller than `machine_precision_dist_ratio` times the machine precision, a warning is issued.
  * If the minimum step size for the implicit solver is smaller than `machine_precision_dist_ratio` times the machine precision, recommend the explicit solver.
  * If the minimum step size for the explicit solver is smaller than `machine_precision_dist_ratio` times the machine precision, recommend the implicit solver.
  * If the average step size for the implicit solver is at least `avg_step_size_ratio` times as large as the average step size for the explicit solver, recommend the implicit solver.
  * Otherwise, recommend the explicit solver.

+ [comment]: # (I found the bullet list hard to read.
+Consider defining the machine precision as a variable, e.g. k, and then writing k \times machine_precision_dist_ratio)

 | Name        | Default           | Description  |